dazacher/README-Generator/README.md

 ### Contributing

-Contributing: Contributions are welcome as long as the MIT license rules are followed.
+Contributing: There is no contributing data to show.

 ### Tests

-Tests: No tests for this application.
+Tests: The Author has no tests to show.

 ### Picture